MrRuhanshaikh/MrRuhanshaikh/README.md

-# 👋 Hello, I'm Mohammed Ruhan Shaikh

-Welcome to my GitHub profile!
-I'm a final year BTech CSE student with a solid foundation in software engineering and a passion for building innovative solutions.
-Here's a snapshot of my skills and professional attributes.
+# 👋 Here's a snapshot of my skills and professional attributes.

 ## 🎓 About Me